 CAMH is pleased to introduce the Centre for Youth Bipolar Disorder (CYBD) at CAMH.
 Previously located at Sunnybrook Health Sciences Centre, CYBD is Canada’s leading clinical and research team in youth bipolar disorder, and a world leader in the field.
-The Centre provides clinical services and research make and care.
+The Centre provides clinical services and research embedded in care.
 Its goal: to improve outcomes for teenagers with bipolar disorder through cutting-edge treatment, research, education, and advocacy.

 Bipolar disorder is a recurrent and severe mood disorder in which individuals experience shifts in “high” moods, also known as manic or hypomanic episodes, and “low” moods, also known as depressive episodes.
 It affects between 2-5 per cent of adolescents, with the average onset happening between 18-24 years of age.
 People who live with bipolar disorder can recover through a combination of medication and therapy, further bolstered by peer support, self-help and self-care interventions.